a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 _This is a selection of some of the improvements that are now beta following the v1.31 release._

-### Kube-proxy nftables backend
+### nftables backend for kube-proxy

-Kube-proxy nftables backend moves to beta in v1.31 and introduces a new feature gate, `NFTablesProxyMode`, disabled by default.
+The Kubernetes project intends to update kube-proxy on Linux so that it uses `nftables`, not `iptables`, as the default implementation.
+The nftables backend moves to beta in v1.31, behind a newly added feature gate, `NFTablesProxyMode` (disabled by default).
 In this mode, kube-proxy configures packet forwarding rules using the nftables API of the kernel netfilter subsystem.
 For each endpoint, it installs nftables rules which, by default, select a backend Pod at random.